zsw256/Nips_challenge/README.md

 ```

 Or you can go along the procedure of getting the dataset through:
-It's not recommanded to do so bacuase it will take around 10 hours.
 ```
 cd ./data/source & sh data_prepare.sh
 ```
-note: This part remains unfinished, so don't use it.
+note: It's not recommanded to do so bacuase it will take a few hours.

 2. Train